AlexanderHeffernan/PageRank-And-EdmondsKarp/README.md

-### PageRank and EdmondsKarp Algorithms Implementation
+### Page Rank and Edmonds-Karp Algorithms Implementations

 This repository contains implementations of the PageRank algorithm and the Edmonds-Karp alogirithm for maximum flow computation.
 These algorithms were developed as part of an assignment to demonstrate proficiency in graph algorithms and network flow optimization.